George Mortimer Morris

 Brigadier-General George Mortimer Morris CB DSO (1871–1954) was a senior British Indian Army officer during the First World War.

 Biography

 Born on 22 August 1871, George Mortimer Morris was educated at Bedford School.
-He received his first commission as a Second Lieutenant in the Devonshire Regiment in 1890, and was promoted to the rank of Captain in the British Indian Army in 1901.
-He served in Mesopotamia during the First World War, between 1914 and 1918, where he was Commander of the 55th Indian Brigade.
+He received his first commission as a second lieutenant in the 3rd (Militia) Battalion, Devonshire Regiment, in March 1888.

+He was promoted to the rank of Captain in the British Indian Army in 1901.

+He served in the Mesopotamian campaign during the First World War, between 1914 and 1918, where he was commander of the 55th Indian Brigade.
 Brigadier General George Mortimer Morris was appointed a Companion of the Distinguished Service Order in 1917, and as a Commander of the Order of the Bath in 1919.

 He died in Litton Cheney, Dorset, on 24 April 1954, aged 82.